 - 1. Obtain signed informed consent from the potential subject before any study specific procedures are performed. - 2.
-Assign potential subject a unique 7-digit enrolment number obtained through the IVRS/IWRS in the following format ECCNNXXX: CC being the country code, NN being the centre number and XXX being the patient enrolment code at the centre. - 3.
+Assign potential subject a unique 7-digit enrolment number obtained through the IVRS/IWRS in the following format ECCNNXXX: CC being the country code, NN being the centre number and XXX being the patient enrolment code at the centre. - If a subject is re-screened, a new E-code will always be assigned.
+Any repeated tests and/or procedures will be performed as per documented local standards.
+Subjects will reconfirm their consent to participate in the study by resigning and dating their original consent form(s), next to their initial signature and date.
+A subject with a valid negative T790M result cannot be re-screened. - 3.
 Determine subject eligibility.
 See Section 3.